judell/HelloWorldAnnotated/README.md

 # HelloWorldAnnotated

-This is a reference implementation of the following common pattern:
+This is a reference implementation of the following pattern:

 1. A user selects text in a page